hashicorp/terraform/website/source/docs/enterprise/runs/variables-and-configuration.html.md

 be the empty string (`""`) if the resource is not connected to GitHub or if the resource was created outside of GitHub (like using `terraform push`).

-### Personal Variables
+### Personal Environment and Personal Organization Variables

-Personal variables can be created at the Environment or Organization level.
-All Personal variables are private and scoped to the user that created them.
+Personal variables can be created at the Environment or Organization level and are private and scoped to the user that created them.
+Personal Environment variables are scoped to just the environment they are attached to, while Personal Organization variables are applied across any environment a user triggers a Terraform run in.
 Just like shared Environment variables, they are injected into the virtual environment during the `plan` and `apply` phases.

 Both Personal Environment and Personal Organization variables can be used to override Environment variables on a per-user basis.